Table of Contents

 - Storage: To prevent contamination by air, place your fermenting food in a container that is sealable.
 A lot of home fermenters utilize an ordinary mason jar that has lids to seal out air, however there are other options.
 Storage containers typically have the ability to release carbon dioxide gas that is released in the course of fermentation.
 If you’re determined to monitor the quality of your ferment to ensure that it doesn’t get spoiled and spoil, you can open the sealed containers manually and release carbon dioxide.
 (If you’re making wine, kombucha, or any other final product which benefit from carbonation, you may opt-out of carbon dioxide venting.)

 - Fermentation management: By regulating the temperature of your environment and the temperature of the air, you can alter the result from your ferment.
 In general, microbes perform well in warm or room temperature however, the optimal temperature will depend on the kind of microbes that you’re using and the type of fermentation you’re doing.
 The temperature you choose to change can affect your process in a significant way.
 Moving your product into an environment that is cooler like an air-conditioned basement or refrigerator, can slow down the rate of fermentation , and sometimes stop it completely.
 The heating of a ferment in the opposite way could kill your vital microbes.

-Modes of operation
+Modes of industrial operation

 How Does Fermentation Work?